2008 Egyptian municipal elections

-The 2008 Egyptian municipal elections were local elections held across Egypt on 8 April 2008.
+Local elections were held across Egypt on 8 April 2008.

 Run up to elections

 Election Postponement

 In the 2005 Egypt legislative elections, there was a significant presence of members of the (formally banned) Muslim Brotherhood.
 While running as independents in the elections, members of the Brotherhood increased presence in parliament from to 88 of 454 seats, though this did not alter the dominant status of the National Democratic Party (NDP).
 The Egyptian government was criticized by judges in failing to dissuade intimidation of voters; as such, judges would not certify election results.

 The government postponed the 2006 municipal elections until 2008 and began taking severe measures against the Muslim Brotherhood.
 Next, the 2007 constitutional amendments banned political parties based on "any religious frame of reference," to short-circuit attempts by the Brothers to form a political party.

 In 2008, municipal elections that the Muslim Brothers tried to contest were summarily fixed, sealed and delivered to the NDP, without a single seat allowed the Brothers out of 52,000.

 Thus, in 2008 in the postponed election, the Brotherhood was prevented from obtaining significant wins in the election, and moreover, many senior members of the group were sentenced to long-term prison convictions.

 Repression of the Muslim Brothers is standard, but the regime is now also keen to ruin the Brothers’ reputation for competence and clean hands.
 To tarnish the Brothers in the popular imagination, state television used the peak viewing season of Ramadan to air a slickly produced mini-series about the Brothers in their founding years.
 Appearing before the prosecution, one of the accused Brothers told the press, "It's all very obvious.
 There's no case here.
 The NDP wants to ruin our reputation.
 But the people and our constituents know us very well."